MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/text-resume.md

 2. Replace all live links with url's.
 3. Reformat the resume so it us easy to read in a text only format.

-**If the site asks for a pdf attachment as well as a copy & paste, use your text-only resume for the copy/paste, and the pdf as the attachment.
+If the site asks for an attachment as well as a copy/paste, use your text-only resume for the copy/paste, and the pdf as the attachment.

-An example project description in a text-only resume might look like
+**An example project description in a text-only resume might look like:**

-PROJECTS
+>PROJECTS
-whocaresbnb.com · github.com/yourname/yourproject
+>whocaresbnb.com · github.com/yourname/yourproject
-AirBnB for the free market.
+>AirBnB for the free market.
 Single-page Backbone app consuming RESTful JSON Rails API.
-Custom authentication using BCrypt overrides User#password= method to store secret hash instead of plain text.
+>Custom authentication using BCrypt overrides User#password= method to store secret hash instead of plain text.
-Search page updates results in real-time when new filters are applied.
+>Search page updates results in real-time when new filters are applied.

-Job descriptions will look like
+Job descriptions will look like:

 EXPERIENCE